juddydev/scrypto-advanced-staking/README.md

 ### Disadvantages
 This NFT staking ID approach has some disadvantages over simple OneResourcePool staking:
 - Wallet display of staked tokens is more difficult, as staked amounts are stored by an NFT (staking ID).
 Ideally, users need to use some kind of front-end to see their staked tokens.
+Alternatively, you could provide the staker with a placeholder token, so they can easily see how much they've staked.
 - Staking rewards are distributed periodically, not continuously.
 - User needs to claim rewards manually.
 Though this could be automated in some way.
 - Staked tokens are not liquid, making it impossible to use them in traditional DEXes.
 Though they are transferable to other user's staking IDs, so a DEX could be built on top of this system.
 This way, liquidity could be provided while still earning staking fees.